meyda/meyda/docs/audio-features.md

 ### Spectral Kurtosis
 `spectralKurtosis`

-* _Description_: The "pointedness" of a spectrum, can be used to indicate "pitchiness / tonality" of a sound.
+* _Description_: An indicator to how pointy the spectrum is.
 Can be viewed as the opposite of Spectral Flatness.
-* _What Is It Used For_:
+* _What Is It Used For_: Often used to indicate "pitchiness / tonality" of a sound.
-* _Range_: `0.0 - 1.0`, where `0.0` is not tonal, and `1.0` is very tonal
+* _Range_: `0.0 - 1.0`, where `0.0` is not tonal, and `1.0` is very tonal.

 ### Chroma
 `chroma`

-Calculates the spectral energy of the signal for each chromatic pitch class (C, C♯, D, D♯, E, F, F♯, G, G♯, A, A♯, B).
-Often used to analyse the harmonic content of recorded music, such as in chord or key detection.
+* _Description_: Calculates the how much of each chromatic pitch class (C, C♯, D, D♯, E, F, F♯, G, G♯, A, A♯, B) exists in the signal.
+* _What Is It Used For_: Often used to analyse the harmonic content of recorded music, such as in chord or key detection.
+* _Range_: `0.0 - 1.0` for each pitch class.

 ## Perceptual features

 ### Loudness
 `loudness`

-The loudness of the spectrum as perceived by a human, using Bark bands.
-Outputs an object consisting of Specific Loudness ( `.specific` – calculated for each Bark band) and Total Loudness ( `.total` – a sum of the specific loudness coefficients).
+* _Description_: Humans' perception of frequency is non-linear.
+The [Bark Scale][wikipedia-bark] was developed in order to have a scale on which equal distances correspond to equal distances of frequency perception.
+This feature outputs an object with two values:
+  * The loudness of the input sound on each step (often referred to as bands) of this scale (`.specific`).
+There are 24 bands overall.
+  * Total Loudness (`.total`), which is a sum of the 24 `.specific` loudness coefficients.
+* _What Is It Used For_: Can be used to construct filters that better correspond with the human perception of loudness.
+* _Range_: `0.0 - 1.0` for each `.specific` loudness. `0.0 - 24.0` for `.total` loudness.

 ### Perceptual Spread
 `perceptualSpread`

-How "full" a human will perceive the sound to be.
+* _Description_: Computes the spread of the `.specific` loudness coefficients, over the bark scale.
+* _What Is It Used For_: An indicator of how "rich / full" a sound will be perceived.
+* _Range_: `0.0 - 1.0` where `0.0` is not "rich" and `1.0` is very "rich".

 ### Perceptual Sharpness
 `perceptualSharpness`

-Perceived sharpness of the loudness Bark coefficients.
+* _Description_: Perceived "sharpness" of a sound, based the Bark loudness coefficients.
+* _What Is It Used For_: Detecting if an input sound is perceived as "sharp".
+Can be used, for example, for differentiating between snare-drum and bass-drum sounds.
+* _Range_: `0.0 - 1.0` where `0.0` is not "sharp" (e.g. bass-drum) and `1.0` very sharp (e.g. snare-drum).

 ### Mel-Frequency Cepstral Coefficients
 `mfcc`

-A widely used metric for describing timbral characteristics based on the Mel scale.
-Implemented according to Huang [3], Davis [4], Grierson [5] and the [librosa](https://github.com/bmcfee/librosa) library.
+* _Description_: As humans don't interpret pitch in a linear manner, various scales of frequencies were devised to represent the way humans hear the distances between pitches.
+The [Mel scale][wikipedia-mel] is one of them, and it is now widely used for voice-related applications.
+The Meyda implementation was inspired by Huang [3], Davis [4], Grierson [5] and the [librosa](https://github.com/bmcfee/librosa) library.
+* _What Is It Used For_: Often used to perform voice activity detection (VAD) prior to automatic speech recognition (ASR).
+* _Range_: An array of values representing the intensity for each Mel band.
+The default size of the array is 13, but is configureable via `numberOfMFCCCoefficients`.

 <br>
 <br>